 Not only does Tsukiji market have myriads of sushi, but it also has hot foods such as this ramen stand.
 Father and son preparing bowls and bowls of ramen for the line of 20 plus people.
 They are, by far, one of the busiest stands even at 11 am, and with good reason.
 I am not ashamed to say that I ate here 3 times out of the 6 times I came to Tsukiji market.

 Another popular hot spot was the line for beef bowls aka gyudon.
 Tender braised beef on a bowl of rice.
-Seems rather simple but the flavors are anything but.
+It seems rather simple but the flavors are anything but.
 The sweet onions with the savory beef topped with red chili flakes are enough to warm up your stomachs.
 The other item to order was the #2, beef tendons over rice.
 A hearty way to start the day.

 Once you’re stuffed on seafood, there’s no other way to end the day than by stopping by a fresh mochi stand.
 Strawberry daifukus at 300 a yen with various fillings such as custard, green tea, blueberry, chocolate, chestnut, and strawberry are all available.
 How do I remember all the flavors, you ask?
 It might possibly be because I visited them 4 times.
 The best mochi hands down.